Windows 10 Version 21H1 Reaches End-of-Service on December 13, 2022

-There were already some Windows 10 versions that went end of life (EOL) in the past (1507, 1511, 1607, 1703, 1709, 1903, 1909, 2004, and 20H2 for Home & Pro).
-We always recommend updating your installations to the latest Windows 10 version which in this case is the worldwide deployment of Windows 10 2004 and 20H2.
+There were already several Windows 10 versions that went end of life (EOL) in the past (1507, 1511, 1607, 1703, 1709, 1903, 1909, 2004, and 20H2 for Home & Pro).
+We always recommend updating your installations to the latest Windows 10 version.
+In this case that is the worldwide deployment of Windows 10 22H2 or higher.

 The different editions and versions unfortunately add a lot of complexity to the support structure.
 They can make it difficult to really grasp when the product that you are using will no longer be supported.
-For Windows 10 alone, we have the Home & Pro edition end-of-life dates, which are different from the end-of-life dates for the Enterprise, Education, and IoT Enterprise editions have separate end-of-life dates.
-To complete the complexion, some versions are available as LTSB (Long Term Servicing Branch) or LTSC (Long Term Servicing Channel) editions as it is now called and also have their own specific dates.
+For Windows 10 alone, we have the Home & Pro edition end-of-life dates, which are different from the end-of-life dates for the Enterprise, Education, and IoT Enterprise editions.
+To add to the complexity, some versions are available as LTSB (Long Term Servicing Branch) or LTSC (Long Term Servicing Channel) editions, as it is now called, which also have their own specific dates.

-Windows 10 - 1909
+Windows 10 - 21H1

 Windows Server EOL

 Recently, Microsoft has also started releasing more and more versions for Windows servers, bringing it in line with their regular Windows 10 releases.
 While dedicated server releases are still supported for a long time, should you be running one of these newer versions, it is important to keep an eye on when it might stop receiving updates.
 Head over to our Windows Server EOL blog post to find out more and a report for a Windows Server EOL overview.

 Are you ready for Windows 11?